jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 ## Part 3: Break the Monolith
 ### 3.1 Provision the ECR Repositories
+In the previous two steps, you deployed your application as a monolith using a single service and a single container image repository.
+To deploy the application as three microservices, you will need to provision three repositories (one for each service) in Amazon ECR.

+Our three services are:
+- users
+- threads
+- posts

+Create the repository:

+1. Navigate to the Amazon ECR Console.
+2. Select Create Repository
+3. Repository name:
+- users
+- threads
+- posts

+Record the repositories information: [account-id].dkr.ecr.[region].amazonaws.com/[service-name] ♻ Repeat these steps for each microservice.

+You should now have four repositories in Amazon ECR.

 ### 3.2 Authenticate Docker with AWS (optional)
+You may skip this step if you recently completed Module 1 of this workshop.

+Run aws ecr get-login --no-include-email --region [region]
+Example: aws ecr get-login --no-include-email --region ap-southeast-1 You are going to get a massive output starting with docker login -u AWS -p ...
+Copy this entire output, paste, and run it in the terminal.

+You should see Login Succeeded

 ### 3.3 Build and Push Images for Each Service
+In the project folder amazon-ecs-nodejs-microservices/3-microservices/services, you will have folders with files for each service.
+Notice how each microservice is essentially a clone of the previous monolithic service.

+You can see how each service is now specialized by comparing the file db.json in each service and in the monolithic api service.
+Previously posts, threads, and users were all stored in a single database file.
+Now, each is stored in the database file for its respective service.

+Open your terminal, and set your path to the 3-microservices/services section of the GitHub code. ~/amazon-ecs-nodejs-microservices/3-microservices/services

+Build and Tag Each Image

+- In the terminal, run docker build -t [service-name] ./[service-name] Example: docker build -t posts ./posts
+- After the build completes, tag the image so you can push it to the repository: docker tag [service-name]:latest [account-id].dkr.ecr.[region].amazonaws.com/[service-name]:latest example: docker tag posts:latest [account-id].dkr.ecr.ap-southeast-1.amazonaws.com/posts:latest
+- Run docker push to push your image to ECR: docker push [account-id].dkr.ecr.[region].amazonaws.com/[service-name]:latest

+If you navigate to your ECR repository, you should see your images tagged with latest.

+♻ Repeat these steps for each microservice image.

+⚐ NOTE: Be sure to build and tag all three images.

 ## Part 4: Deploy Microservices
 ### 4.1 Write Task Definitions for your Services